Snowy Weather to Continue Through Monday Evening

-Snow showers will continue on Monday through the afternoon and evening hours with 1 to 3” around Reno and several inches or more in the foothills and for the Washoe and Carson valleys.
+Snow showers will continue on Monday through the afternoon and evening hours with 1 to 4” around the lowest part of Reno and several inches or more in the foothills and for the Washoe and Carson valleys.

 A break in the weather on Tuesday, with another storm moving in Wednesday night into Thursday morning with another round of snow showers and chain controls for the mountain passes.